arminbw/wiretouch/README.md

 A few of the included 3rd-party libraries are licensed under the GPL-compatible MIT license.

 WireTouch is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of merchantability or fitness for a particular purpose.
-See the [http://www.gnu.org/licenses](GNU General Public License) for more details.
+See the [GNU General Public License](http://www.gnu.org/licenses) for more details.